douglasramiro/kops-spot-workshop/README.md

     kops update cluster --state=${KOPS_STATE_STORE} --name=${NAME} --yes --admin
     ```

+2. Perform a rolling update on the cluster.
+This step may take five minutes to conclude:

+    ```bash
+     kops rolling-update cluster --yes
+    ```

-2. To check that the aws-node-termination-handler has been deployed successfully, execute the following command.
+3. To check that the aws-node-termination-handler has been deployed successfully, execute the following command.

     ```bash
     kubectl get deployment aws-node-termination-handler -n kube-system -o wide